Ceriole/Milky/.github/CONTRIBUTING.md

 Bugs should be reported on the [GitHub Issue Tracker][issue-tracker] using the bug report template (TODO).

-Follow the advice in [How do I ask a good question?][how-to-ask].
-While the article is intended for people asking questions on Stack Overflow, it all applies to writing a good bug report too.
+Follow the advice in [How do I ask a good question?][how-to-ask] While the article is intended for people asking questions on Stack Overflow, it all applies to writing a good bug report too.

 ## Requesting New Features